 The Student Request Committee of the FAS can be reached by students for assistance regarding academic matters.
 The Student Request Committee is comprised of the Senior Student Counsellor, Heads of the Departments and Academic Advisors of the Departments at FAS.
-Students requests on solving academic matters related to the study programmes, examinations, attendance, deferments, extending deadlines etc. are welcome by the Student Request Committee.
+Students' requests on solving academic matters related to the study programmes, examinations, attendance, deferments, extending deadlines etc. are welcome by the Student Request Committee.
 They are reviewed at the committee meetings chaired by the Senior Student Counsellor and convened by the assistant registrar of the Faculty.
 The decisions are tabled at the faculty board for approval.
+Your request should be sent via an online form which is available in the faculty web site.